mikeperry-tor/vanguards/README_SECURITY.md

 [README\_TECHNICAL.md](https://github.com/mikeperry-tor/vanguards/blob/reamde/README_TECHNICAL.md)),
 network adversaries can still perform the following attacks:

-1. **Determine** your Guard relays, if they run one of your Layer2 middles.
+1. **Determine** your Guard relays, if they run one of your Layer2 middle relays.
 2. **Determine** that you are running an onion service that is using this addon, if they run one of your Guard relays.
 3. **Confirm** that a specific onion service is using their Guard or Layer2 middle